-A crucial component of health and wellness is living free from the burden of nicotine addiction.
-Smoking is one of the leading causes of premature, preventable death among adults in the United States.
-In the behavioral health population, the toll is even greater.
-This population smokes at a rate that is 2-3 times that of the general population.
-As a result, they are far more likely to die of smoking-related diseases than from causes related to their mental illness or substance use disorder.
+Smoking is one of the leading causes of premature, preventable death among adults in the United States, and the behavioral health population smokes at a rate that is 2-3 times that of the general population.
+As a result, individuals with a behavioral health condition are far more likely to die of smoking-related diseases than from causes related to their mental illness or substance use disorder.